MarikaBBB/MarikaBBB.github.io/MovieData/README.md

 - Provide functionality for users to update the movie data stored in the object by interacting with the webpage.

 Planning
-To begin the project, I will plan out the necessary steps and structure of the code.
+To begin the project, I planned out the necessary steps and structure of the code.

 - Set up the project directory and create the HTML and JavaScript files.
 - Establish the HTML structure by creating container and section elements.